Disability Studies: At the Forefront of Mission, Interdisciplinary Research, Teaching, and Community Service

 Disability Studies understands 'disability' as more than a medical condition, or a set of impairments.
 People with disabilities form a complex and varied political and personal identity that informs our understanding of cultural diversity.
 Disability studies emerged out of political science and sociology in the 1980s, and out of a global disability rights movement that began in the early 1970s and which led to the passage of the Americans with Disabilities Act of 1990, and similar acts around the world, civil rights legislation that fostered integration and enabled a new culture to emerge that embraced the arts, from theater to life writing, sports and wider scholarship in a broad range of disciplines.

-The field of Disability Studies embraces a commitment to the pursuit of justice as it examines the social, ethical and symbolic systems that have traditionally marginalized people with physical or cognitive differences, and is, thus, important or the Catholic identity of Notre Dame.
+The field of Disability Studies embraces a commitment to the pursuit of justice as it examines the social, ethical and symbolic systems that have traditionally marginalized people with physical or cognitive differences, and is, thus, important to the Catholic identity of Notre Dame.

 The Disability Studies Forum: Visiting Speaker Program